kkristof200/py_simple_multiprocessing/README.md

 ## Description

-execute multiple async tasks as simple as possible
+execute multiple async tasks (via multiprocessing.Process, or threadingThread) as simple as possible

 ## Install